Hierarchy12/project-granary/documents/progress_log.md

 2026-8-3:

-Transitioned to VAR regression-based model after operational conflicts with the XGBoost model
+Transitioned to VAR regression-based model after operational conflicts with the ARIMAX model